Everywhere at the End of Time: Critical reception

 Critics generally agreed that Kirby's portrayal of dementia improved with Stages 4–6.
 Pitchfork contributor Miles Bowe described Stage 4 as avoiding "a risk of pale romanticization", and Goldner felt that the record had "broken the loop", although he added that "Temporary Bliss State" is not "real dementia".
-Falisi, referring to Goldner's description of the "broken loop" in Stage 4, considered such loop in Stage 5 to be "unspooling (endlessly) off the capstans and piling up until new shapes form."
-He praised the fifth stage's "four sprawled teeth of tracks" for completely abandoning the comfort of Stage 1, saying the record "hurts."
-Characterisations of Stage 6 ranged from "a mental descent rendered in agonizingly slow motion" to "something extra-ambient whose aches are of the cosmos."
+Falisi, referring to Goldner's description of the "broken loop" in Stage 4, considered such loop in Stage 5 to be "unspooling (endlessly) off the capstans and piling up until new shapes form".
+He praised the fifth stage's "four sprawled teeth of tracks" for completely abandoning the comfort of Stage 1, saying that the record "hurts".
+Characterisations of Stage 6 ranged from "a mental descent rendered in agonizingly slow motion" to "something extra-ambient whose aches are of the cosmos".
 Commentators often described the last stage with additional praise; one called it a "jaw-dropping piece of sonic art" with "a unique force".

-Critics have also commented on the interpretative, "thought-provoking" feelings evoked by the series as a whole.
-Dave Gurney of Tiny Mix Tapes called the compilation "disturbing", while Hazelwood said that its music "sticks with you, its melodies haunting and infecting."
-Luka Vukos, in his review for the blog HeadStuff, argued that the "empathy machine" of the series "is characterized not by words" but rather "rests in [Kirby's] marrying of [the vinyl record] with the most contemporary modes of digital recall and manipulation."
-Having written about some of Kirby's earlier music, Simon Reynolds said the Caretaker "could have renamed himself the Caregiver, for on this project he resembles a sonic nurse in a hospice for the terminally ill."
-In his opinion, Kirby's names for the tracks are "heartbreaking and often describe the music more effectively than the reviewer ever could."
+Critics have also commented on the interpretative nature, "thought-provoking" feelings and "nightmare fuel" sounds evoked by the series as a whole.
+Dave Gurney of Tiny Mix Tapes called the compilation "disturbing", while Hazelwood said that its music "sticks with you, its melodies haunting and infecting".
+Luka Vukos, in his review for the blog HeadStuff, argued that the "empathy machine" of the series "is characterized not by words" but rather "rests in [Kirby's] marrying of [the vinyl record] with the most contemporary modes of digital recall and manipulation".
+Having written about some of Kirby's earlier music, Simon Reynolds said that the Caretaker "could have renamed himself the Caregiver, for on this project he resembles a sonic nurse in a hospice for the terminally ill".
+In his opinion, Kirby's names for the tracks are "heartbreaking and often describe the music more effectively than the reviewer ever could".